 Four Teaching and Learning Priorities inform all of our planning and practice from Years 5 through to 12:

-To improve the quality and effectiveness of our teaching through the continuous development of our capacity to identify and analyse relevant data and then intervene positively in the learning process
+To improve the quality and effectiveness of our teaching through growing our capacity to identify and analyse relevant data and then intervene positively in the learning process

-To practise ongoing curriculum auditing and renewal, as the foundation for teaching that is effective and innovative is the explicit engagement and development of complex reasoning in our students
+To practise ongoing and collaborative curriculum renewal, as the foundation for teaching that is deliberate, responsive and designed in the language of student cognition

-To develop and grow our institutional research capacity, specifically in the area of pedagogical practice and the concomitant creation of a classroom culture for learning
+To develop and hone our institutional research capacity, specifically in the area of pedagogical practice and the concomitant creation of classroom cultures for thinking

-To design and implement blended learning experiences for students that employ technology and space in innovative ways and thereby ensure that curriculum delivery at Grammar is adaptive and transformative.
+to design and implement learning experiences for students that employ technology, space and resources in agile and purposeful ways, thereby ensuring that curriculum delivery at Grammar is adaptive and transformative.

-Brisbane Grammar School’s academic structures actively enable these priorities, with staff collaborating in teams both within and across disciplines and across the Middle and Senior Schools.
-For our students, the modelling of collaborative, lifelong learning by our teachers is an essential element of the Grammar experience.
+Brisbane Grammar School’s institutional structures actively enable these priorities, with staff collaborating in teams both within and across disciplines and across the Middle and Senior Schools.
+For our students, the modelling of the norms of a culture of effective thinking by our teachers is an essential element of the Grammar experience.